An Independent Feasibility Study of OldPain2Go®

 •“Thinking that we have a slipped disc has the potential to increase back pain.
 But what if this piece of knowledge we have stored is inaccurate, just like our notion of a slipped disc?
 A disc is so firmly attached to its vertebrae that it can never, ever slip.
 Despite this, we have the language, and the pictures to go with it, and both strongly suggest it can.
 When the brain is using this inaccurate information to evaluate how much danger one’s back is in, we can predict with confidence that, if all other things were equal, thinking you have a slipped disc and picturing one of those horrible clinical models of a slipped disc will increase your back pain.”

 •“The evidence that tissue pathology does not explain chronic pain is overwhelming (e.g., in back pain, neck pain and knee osteoarthritis).
 Yet we continue to avoid the truth that tissue damage, nociception and pain are distinct.
-I would go so far as to suggest that even the use of these erroneous terms – pain receptors, pain fibers and pain pathways – leaves the patient with chronic pain feeling illegitimate and betrayed, and leaves the rehabilitation team lacking credibility when they look beyond the tissues for a way to change pain.”
+I would go so far as to suggest that even the use of these erroneous terms – pain receptors, pain fibres and pain pathways – leaves the patient with chronic pain feeling illegitimate and betrayed, and leaves the rehabilitation team lacking credibility when they look beyond the tissues for a way to change pain.”

 •There are probably clinicians who hang on to the idea of pain equalling tissue damage.
 I suspect they either don’t see complex or chronic pain patients, or, when they do, they presume that those patients are somehow faulty or psychologically fragile, or, tragically, are lying.”